-Biking has been an important part of Nieuwbour's relationship with Maggie since she was about a year old.
+Biking has been an important part of Nieuweboer's relationship with Maggie since she was about a year old.
 They’ve spent hours together on Nashua, New Hampshire’s rail trail, singing songs and telling stories.
-Nieuwbour said she’s long looked forward to many more hours on the trail with Maggie on her own bike beside her.
+Nieuweboer said she’s long looked forward to many more hours on the trail with Maggie on her own bike beside her.

 “I think to have that time and have that common love and bond is really, really important,” she said.
 “For it to be Christmas time is a really special gift and one that is just priceless.”